www.stalkvictims.info

 First Defense 360 MK-3

-PEPPER SPRAY: Wikipedia PDF Spec Sheet
+PEPPER SPRAY: Wikipedia PDF manual

 The First Defense 360 1.3% MK-3 Stream OC Aerosol (1.47 oz) canister be discreetly carried in a jacket pocket or fanny pack and will deliver 10-12 short bursts of OC at an effective range of 10-12 ft.
 This 1.3% MC OC aerosol product features a 360° stream delivery method which allows the aerosol projector to disperse OC from any angle while also providing a target-specific and concentrated stream for greater standoff.
 An innovative product we highly recommend.
 Defense Technology